alexanderhaire/SodaPop/README.md

 ### Prerequisites
 - **Node.js & npm** (v16+ recommended)
 - **Git** (to clone and version-control the project)
-- **MetaMask** (or another EIP-1193 wallet) installed in your browser
+- **Phantom**, **Backpack**, or another Solana wallet extension installed in your browser
-- (Optional) An RPC provider account (e.g. Infura, Alchemy) to connect to Ethereum or other EVM chains
+- (Optional) A Solana RPC provider URL if you want to target something other than the public devnet

 ### Clone & Install